 PNC Bank’s Low Cash Mode accounts give customers at least 24 hours to bring up their balances.
 Otherwise, a $36 fee is assessed once a day.

 Even if overdraft fees are waived, banks can levy fees in other ways, says Syed Ejaz, policy analyst at Consumer Reports.
-For example, you could be charged ATM fees and returned-check fees.
-(For more on these charges, see “How to Avoid Rising Bank Fees”)
+For example, you could be charged ATM fees or returned-check fees.
+(For more on these charges, learn how to avoid rising bank fees.)

 Choosing the Right Account